MartinBradbury/trihub/TESTING.md

 ### NPM Audit
 - **Disclaimer on npm Audit Issues**:
-As students, we're not expected to fix the following npm audit errors identified in this project.
-The listed issues may involve breaking changes, which are beyond the scope of our current work.
-Here are the identified vulnerabilities:
+Given our status as students, we are not tasked with resolving the npm audit errors highlighted in this project.
+These issues might pertain to breaking changes that exceed the boundaries of our current assignments.
+Below are the vulnerabilities that have been identified:

 There are a total of 137 vulnerabilities (1 low, 80 moderate, 48 high, 8 critical).

+### NPM Audit Critical, High, Moderate

+#### Critical Vulnerabilities
+- ejs: Template injection vulnerability and lack of pollution protection.
+- immer: Prototype Pollution.
+- loader-utils: Prototype pollution and Regular Expression Denial of Service (ReDoS).
+- shell-quote: Improper handling of input leading to command injection.

+#### High Severity Vulnerabilities
+- ansi-html: Uncontrolled Resource Consumption.
+- axios: Cross-Site Request Forgery (CSRF).
+- braces: Uncontrolled resource consumption.
+- chokidar: Various dependencies affected by braces and micromatch vulnerabilities.
+- ip: SSRF improper categorization in isPublic.
+- lodash.template: Command Injection.
+- micromatch: Dependency of braces and various other packages.
+- minimatch: ReDoS vulnerability.
+- node-forge: Prototype Pollution, URL parsing issues, and cryptographic signature verification issues.
+- nth-check: Inefficient Regular Expression Complexity.
+- postcss: Line return parsing error.
+- semver: Vulnerable to Regular Expression Denial of Service.

+#### Moderate Severity Vulnerabilities
+- browserslist: Regular Expression Denial of Service.